ultimate271/notes/book/Dragon/The Dragon and the King.md

 for them, the first and only time they would ever be able to see the world in this way.

+## The dragon circles down to the town, and instructs the people to trust him
 All too soon, the dragon began to circle back to their town.
 He made his descent into their town, and made his rest just on the outskirts, near their humble cottages, and after he made his rest, he spoke again to the people.